Prodigy-Hacking/ProdigyMathGameHacking/README.md

+# !!
+Important Notice !!
+## It has come to our attention that a function we had, CustomChat.js, has been used irresponibly.
+We are reporting it to Prodigy, and this will now be patched.
+I see no reason why anybody needed to do this.
+See https://github.com/PatheticMustan/ProdigyMathGameHacking/issues/19 for more details.

 # Hacking Prodigy, the Math Game

 I'm making this repository to try to get the developers to change how Prodigy handles player game data.
 Instead of handling everything server side, a lot of the heavy lifting is done on the player side.
 The server just manages multiplayer battles, and hosts data, messages, and events.